julia-vscode/LanguageServer.jl/README.md

 ## Overview

 This package implements the Microsoft [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for the [Julia](http://julialang.org/) programming language.
-The package is currently used by the [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) for [VS Code](https://code.visualstudio.com/).
+The package is currently used by the [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) for [VS Code](https://code.visualstudio.com/) and the [atom-julia-lsp-client](https://github.com/pfitzseb/atom-julia-lsp-client) for [Atom](https://atom.io/).